Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/getting-started/installation-guide.md

 4. **Verify**
    - Unplug and replug.
 Continue with [Post-Installation](#post-installation).

-> **Tips**: After flashing, you may need to restart the device to initialize the new firmware.
-To ensure a clean start, disconnect and reconnect your ESP32.
+> <a id="web-flasher-timeout"></a>**Tips**: After flashing, you will need to restart the device to initialize the new firmware.
+Disconnect and reconnect your ESP32.
+If the flasher times out, retry after a fresh USB reconnection.

 ### USB Connection Method